svirmi/python-graphene/Readme.md

 mutation{
   createTrack(
     title:"New linked track",
     description:"Description of the new track",
     url:"https://mytrack1243.de",
   ){
-    track {
+    track{
       id
       title
     }